 1.4.3 Public Review of the Draft EIS

-This draft EIS is published for circulation to local, state, and federal agencies, and to interested organizations and individuals to review and comment on the project and the environmental impacts analysis.
-There will be a 60 day public review period.
+The draft EIS was published for circulation to local, state, and federal agencies, and to interested organizations and individuals to review and comment on the project and the environmental impacts analysis.
+There was a 60 day public review period.